asucho3/fitnesia/readme.md

 # About Fitnesia

-Static website example featuring some commonly seen components such as accordion, carrousel, etc.
+Static landing page featuring some commonly seen components such as accordion, carrousel, etc.

+Responsive design for phone screens 340px wide.